Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LabIntroV2.md

-# Getting Started with Your AZ-500: Microsoft Azure Security Technologies Workshop
+# Guided Lab: Cloud Native Apps with Azure Services

 Welcome to your AZ-500: Microsoft Azure Security Technologies workshop!
 We've prepared a seamless environment for you to explore and learn Azure Security Technologies.
 Let's begin by making the most of this experience: